 Why are vaccinations important?

-There are a number of highly infectious (and potentially fatal) diseases that can affect your pet.
-Many of these diseases have no effective treatment, and in extreme cases, young animals may die.
+There are a number of highly infectious diseases that can affect your pet.
+Many of these diseases have no effective treatment and in the majority of cases prove fatal for unvaccinated rabbits..

 However, for many of these conditions there is a simple protection in the form of vaccination and regular annual boosters, so we urge you to ensure that your pet is always up to date with the recommended protection.